 As this is Antarctica we are talking about, there needs to be some flexibility, so you need to arrive in Punta Arenas ahead of the scheduled departure day and have no plans to leave soon after the return flight, in case of weather issues.

 Come and join us for this marvellous adventure!

-(Please note that there are only 10 spaces available on these Emperor Penguin expeditions and demand is so great for this unique experience that there will be no chance of getting a place after spring 2019 at the very latest!
-Very early booking is strongly recommended.)
+(Please note that there are only 10 spaces available on these Emperor Penguins expeditions and demand is so great for this unique experience that very early booking is strongly recommended.)

 The camp can house up to 70 guests in dual occupancy Clam Tents.
-These double-walled sleeping tents are designed to withstand Antarctic conditions with a high-tech nylon covering and durable aluminium frame that opens up like a clam shell.
+These double-walled sleeping tents are designed to withstand Antarctic conditions with a high-tech nylon covering and a durable aluminium frame that opens up like a clamshell.
 They are also incredibly comfortable to live in with large doors and a tall interior that allows you to stand upright and move around easily (5m x 2.4m or 16ft x 8ft).
 Tents are naturally heated by the 24-hour sunlight up to 15°-21°C (60°-70°F) but also have a wooden floor underneath to provide insulation from the snow and solid footing.
-Each guest is provided with a cot, mattress, pillow, linens, towels, and wash basin.
+Each guest is provided with a cot, mattress, pillow, linens, towels, and washbasin.